pfalcon/ppxml2db/README.md

 (e.g. Linux or Windows Subsystem for Linux) with the `make` tool.
 Main scripts are written in [Python3](https://www.python.org).

+NOTE: Since version 1.0, ppxml2db requires "XML with 'id' attributes" XML variant of PortfolioPerformance, as introduced in PortfolioPerformance 0.70.3.

 1. Start PortfolioPerformance.
 Make sure you see "Welcome" page.
 2. On the "Welcome" page, click "Open the Kommer sample file".
-3. "kommer.xml" will open in a new tab, press Ctrl+S to save it, select XML format.
-That's the sample file we'll use for import/export.
+3. "kommer.xml" will open in a new tab.
+4. In the application menu, choose: File -> Save as -> XML with "id" attributes.
 4. Copy the file to this project's directory for easy access.
 5. Create an empty database with all the needed tables:
-   `make init DB=kommer.db`
+   `make -B init DB=kommer.db`
 6. Import the XML into the database:
    `python3 ppxml2db.py kommer.xml kommer.db`
 7. Export the database to a new XML file: